dtcenter/MET/docs/Users_Guide/config_options.rst

     "-rank_corr_flag  value"
     "-vif_flag        value"

-  For aggregate and aggregate_stat job types:

   .. code-block:: none

+    -out_stat path
-    "-out_stat        path"   to write a .stat output file for the job including the .stat header columns.
-Multiple
-                              values for each header column are written as a comma-separated list.
+       To write a .stat output file for aggregate and aggregate_stat jobs including the .stat header columns.
+Multiple input values for each header column are written to the output as a comma-separated list of unique values.

+    -set_hdr col_name value
-    "-set_hdr col_name value" may be used multiple times to explicity specify what should be written to the header columns of the output .stat file.
+       May be used multiple times to explicity specify what should be written to the header columns of the output .stat file for aggregate and aggregate_stat jobs or output dump_row file for filter jobs.

   When using the "-by" job command option, you may reference those columns in the "-set_hdr" job command options.
 For example, when computing statistics